mikolajkwiatkowski/mikolajkwiatkowski/README.md

 # 👋 Hi there!
-I'm Mikołaj
+I'm Mikołaj, Bydgoszcz University of Science and Technology student

 💻 I code with: